Your website just got a boost!

 What “Breaking the Internet” Actually Means

 The Internet is intended to be broadly distributed without major points of failure which can be attacked.
 This is why people say that CloudFlare is breaking the Internet.
 CloudFlare is breaking the resilience of what is supposed to be a secure and self-healing web of computers and servers which automatically routes traffic around failed nodes.
 To break this for money, power, convenience or any other reason may be one of the last stupid nearsighted things humans ever do.
 You don’t realize it, but the now evaporating self-healing decentralized Internet has stood in the way of tyranny and world domination for decades.
 To rule the world with lies, the Internet, as it was intended to operate, must die.
-You will probably not loose connectivity to AI bots impersonating humans on social media or to Amazon sized online stores, but your connection to other humans will be progressively filtered and controlled, until it no longer exists.
+You will probably not lose connectivity to AI bots impersonating humans on social media or to Amazon sized online stores, but your connection to other humans will be progressively filtered and controlled, until it no longer exists.
 This is the type of breaking that CloudFlare is enabling by owning and centralizing control of Internet traffic.
 We will get exactly what we are stupid enough not to stop.

 Censorship